7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-Unlike with toilet paper, Paper towels have a thicker weave which will make them less likely to break down quickly when wet, meaning they can quickly cause blockages.
+In contrast to toilet paper, the paper towels have a more dense weave which means they are less likely to break down quickly when they are wet.
+This means that they will not quickly cause blockages.

-The bottom line is that flushing any of the seven items will ultimately lead to blocked drains as well as damaged pipelines within your home’s plumbing system which will incur a huge expense to the homeowner.
-Be mindful of what you send down the toilet.
+In the end, flushing any of the seven items can lead to blocked drains or damaged pipelines within your plumbing system that will result in a significant price to the homeowner.
+Be mindful of the items you put down the drain.

 Item | Reason for not Flushing |